We work with amazing teachers

 Lauren is considered one of the greatest middle distance runners in USA history.
-California State Champion and Footlocker National runner-up for Canyon high school, Lauren went on to be one of the most decorated athletes in Stanford University and NCAA history, earning 5 NCAA titles, 15 All-American honors, and a spot in the Hall of Fame.
-Her professional racing career has brought 2 USA Championships and five World Championship berths for Team USA.
-In her 20th year of passionate involvement in the sport, she has the privilege of working with great brands like Oiselle, Roka, Jaybird, Picky Bars, and Stance.
+A State Champion and National Runner-Up while at Canyon High School, Lauren went on to be one of the most decorated collegiate athletes in history, earning 5 NCAA titles, 15 All-American honors, and a spot in the Stanford University Hall of Fame.
+Her professional racing career brought 2 USA Championships and five World Championship berths for Team USA.
+A series of injuries and comebacks shaped her philosophical exploration of running, and led her to a writing practice.
+Her mark on the sport continues post-retirement, defined by her authenticity, activism, and engagement with the running community.

 Lauren is the co-author of the popular BELIEVE Training Journal series.
 Her writing can also be found at Runner's World, Strava, Ask Lauren Fleshman, and Oiselle.
-She coaches the elite women runners of "Little Wing," is the co-founder and product developer of Picky Bars, the partner of pro triathlete Jesse Thomas, and a mother of two.
+She coaches the elite women runners of Oiselle’s “Little Wing," is the co-founder of Picky Bars, serves on the Board of Directors for USATF, and with partner Jesse Thomas, parents two wee ones: Jude and Zadie.

 Writing Teacher March Workshop, 2018